vanus-labs/docs/content/vanus-connect/template-guides/github-issue-discord.md

 ### Result Display

-- When a new issue is created, you will receive a real-time GitHub Issue Notify in Discord.
+- When a new issue is created, you will receive a real-time GitHub Issue Notification in Discord.

 ![6.png](imgs/github-issue-discord-6.PNG)